 I can also relate to the lighting of a landscape being a fundamental inspirational element.
 Many photographers are aware of a time called ‘the golden hour’ which is the magical sunrise and sunset period where the sun’s light can do amazing things to the quality of the light on a landscape.
 It is also a huge source of inspiration for me!

-I fully agree with her tip to create one original work every week.
-I try to paint every week between my day job, however sometimes I drop out of the habit and it’s really hard to get back into it.
-I think from a time and confidence point of view – you really need to make art part of your routine.
+I fully agree with her tip to create one original work every week and try to paint every week between my day job, however sometimes I drop out of the habit and it’s really hard to get back into it.
+From a time and confidence point of view – you really need to make art part of your routine.
 Not only to ensure you are creating but developing your skill, refining your technique and trying new things.
 Practice practice practice – there is no way around it.

-Please take some time to take a look at Erin’s work – I personally am such a fan of her work and her story.
+Please take some time to take a look at Erin Hanson’s work – I personally am such a fan of her work and her story.
 If you are an artist and looking for inspiration or a potential buyer and looking for something refreshing then her well-presented website is a must.